ml5js/ml5-next-gen/cli/README.md

 - TFJS shard filenames are not hardcoded.
 They are discovered from each downloaded `model.json` file's `weightsManifest`.

+## Registry duplication

+`cli/registry.js` is a CommonJS mirror of `src/utils/modelRegistry.js` (ESM).
+They must be kept in sync by hand for v1.

+**Why duplicated:** the CLI is invoked via `bin/ml5.js` as plain Node CommonJS with no build step.
+Importing the ESM runtime registry directly would require either an ESM CLI entry point, which raises the floor for contributors, or a build step that runs before `bin/ml5.js` is usable from a checkout, which breaks `node bin/ml5.js` ergonomics.

+**How to keep them in sync:**

+1. When you add or change a model URL or file list in `src/utils/modelRegistry.js`, mirror the change in `cli/registry.js` in the same commit.
+2. Run `node bin/ml5.js cache prefetch <model>` followed by `node bin/ml5.js cache verify <model>` to confirm the CLI side resolves correctly.

+**Planned follow-up (not in this PR):**

+- Add a registry-drift unit test that diffs the two registries and fails CI on mismatch.
+- Either generate `cli/registry.js` at build time from the runtime registry, or extract the shared data into a plain `.json` file consumed by both.

 ## Known follow-ups

 - `clear.js` and `verify.js` use lightweight positional parsing.
 Replace them